luke-clifton/shh/README.md

 You now have all your executables available as simple to read Haskell functions.

+### Usage in GHCi

+If you want `^D` to be recognised as a EOF marker (when running commands that read from stdin) when running in GHCi, you will need to run the `initInteractive` function.
+This sets the line buffering appropriately and ensures the terminal is in canonical mode.

 ### Script Usage

 TODO: Fill this in once on Hackage.

-## Usage in GHCi

-If you want `^D` to be recognised as a EOF marker (when running commands that read from stdin) when running in GHCi, you will need to run the `initInteractive` function.
-This sets the line buffering appropriatly and ensures the terminal is in canonical mode.